patchamama/pwa-android-prototype/README.md

 We can leave the other parameters as they are unless we want to enable **Location delegation** and **Google Play billing** if we want to use those features.
 Generate the package with *Download Package* and then unzip the generated file and drag the .pkg file to the simulator for installation.

-**Make sure that the application to be developed is running locally (in our case at http://localhost:3000) so that some content can be displayed in the simulator **.
+**Make sure that the application to be developed is running locally (in our case at http://localhost:3000) so that some content can be displayed in the simulator.**